-Due to the weather conditions in the North Atlantic at that time, the threat of iceberg was high in the region of Titanic’s crossing.
+Due to the weather conditions in the North Atlantic at that time, the threat of icebergs was high in the region of the Titanic’s crossing.
 Reports reveal that the Titanic received at least six messages from other vessels in the area warning of drifting ice.
 The public inquiries had found the captain of Titanic failed to offer proper attention to the iceberg warnings.
 Almost an hour before the collision, Titanic’s radio operator dismissed a key iceberg warning from a nearby ship, California, since he considered it’s a non-urgent message because the warning didn’t begin with the prefix ‘MSG’ (Master’s Service Gram), and didn’t pass it to the captain.

 High speed of the ship:

 The ship’s high speed in waters where the presence of ice had been reported was criticized by many, including survivors and investigators, after the accident.
 Reports revealed that the Titanic, minutes before the collision, was travelling at a speed of 22 knots through the waters of the North Atlantic.

 Though the ship was built with the best of technological advancement at hand, there were a few chinks in it as well.
 The steel sheet that was used to make the body was made up of a certain kind of steel that became extra brittle in the cold and easily cracked at the slightest of the contact, in its case – icebergs and this is exactly the answer to how did the Titanic sink.

 The initial public inquiries had concluded that a number of lifeboats abroad on the Titanic were not enough to meet the requirements during accidents.
 According to reports, there were fewer lifeboats that could only accommodate 1,200 people when the ship had over 2000 passengers and crew members abroad.
 Also, the investigators found that the lifeboats were used improperly- not adequately filled and crewed- after the ship collided with an iceberg.